Workplace Discrimination and Filing an EEOC Claim law

 Filing Deadlines: After receiving a “right to sue” letter, the statute of limitations on your time limit to file a lawsuit immediately commences.
 Be sure to consult with an attorney immediately!

 If you decide to file a lawsuit, it usually takes considerable time to be resolved.
 Discrimination lawsuits can last 2-3 years.
-The case can settle sooner if your lawyer and defense counsel agree on mediating the matter.
+The case can be settled sooner if your lawyer and defense counsel agree on mediating the matter.

 Mediation is a widely used form of alternative dispute resolution and is not binding in any way.